2ND AMENDMENT EXPLAINED

 Guesswork over Two Thirds of the Amendment

 Constitutional scholars have long considered the 2nd Amendment “baffling” and its first two clauses hopelessly contradictory.
-For 200 years, most courts focused on the Amendment’s prefatory clause— “A well-regulated Militia, being necessary to the security of a free State”—to conclude its purpose was to protect state militias.
+Throughout the 20th century, most courts focused on its prefatory clause— “A well-regulated Militia, being necessary to the security of a free State”—to conclude its purpose was to protect state militias.

 Among its many glaring errors, Heller changed: